 - Smaller workpieces can be polished by hand with a suitable cloth and some polishing paste.
 Simply polish the surfaces with circular movements until they have the desired shine.

-- On larger surfaces such as a sealed wooden floor or a covered table top it is worth using a professional polishing machine.
-With this machine the work is not only done faster, but sometimes an even higher gloss factor can be achieved than when polishing by hand.
+- On larger surfaces such as a sealed wooden floor or a covered tabletop, it is worth using a professional polishing machine.
+With this machine, the work is not only done faster, but sometimes an even higher gloss factor can be achieved than when polishing by hand.

 - Wood surfaces can usually also be polished without damaging their surfaces.
 There are of course exceptions, for example natural wood surfaces with original bark.

-For a perfect finish, we recommend using a high-quality polyurethane lacquer from a brand manufacturer.
+For a perfect finish, we recommend using a high-quality polyurethane lacquer from a well-known brand or manufacturer.
 Alternatively, you can also use so-called hard wax oil, with which you can finish both the wooden surfaces and the epoxy resin.
 This oil usually takes about two to three days to completely soak into the wood and dry.
 Then you can either apply another coat or polish the surfaces again for more shine.

 Finally, you can optionally apply carnauba wax to the surfaces to protect both the wood and the epoxy resin from environmental influences and damage.
 This wax is one of the hardest natural wax types.
-You can apply it with a polishing machine or a lamfell pad on a drill and spread it evenly.
-You can find more information in our tutorial how to polish resin.
+You can apply it with a polishing machine or a lambskin pad on a drill and spread it evenly.
+You can find more information in our tutorial on how to polish resin.